• Skip to primary navigation

 Ankylosing spondylitis (AS) is a chronic inflammatory disease causing axial arthritis, frequently resulting in inflammatory low back pain early in the disease course, with eventual severe impairment of spinal mobility due to structural changes ultimately leading to spinal fusion.

-How to Inject Cosentyx
+How to Inject Enbrel Mini

-How to Inject Cosentyx (secukinumab)
+How to Inject Enbrel Mini

 Signs and Symptoms of Infection with Biologic Medications